 Video Production from Concept to Creation

-One thing we’ve leaned through production is that anything that can be fathomed, can be delivered.
-We never thought we would’ve needed to provide a costumed meatball or concoct slime , but it happens!
+One thing we know about production is that anything that can be thought of, can be brought to life.
+We don’t expect to provide a costumed meatball or concoct slime , but it happens!
 Good video producers supply what is asked of them, but great video producers bring visions to life.

-Working with content companies like Barstool Sports has taught us how to think on our feet, while being prepared to tackle anything thrown our way.
-We’ve had some pretty far out requests.
-From circus performers for a carnival to nudists for a marketing video to an entire game show set, a great video producer is willing to go the extra mile to make a client’s vision come to life.
+Working with content companies like Barstool Sports allow us to think on our feet, preparing to tackle anything thrown our way.
+We deal with pretty far out requests.
+From circus performers for a carnival to an entire game show set, a great video producer is willing to go the extra mile to make a client’s vision come to life.
 Other requests we’ve received have included finding a state-of-the-art kitchen for a Thermador social media campaign and sourcing a go-kart track in the heart of Chicago.
-Whatever it takes to make those ideas come to life, a great producer is willing to go there.
+Whatever it takes to make those ideas come to life, a great producer goes there.

 Video production is not a static industry.
-Technologies and methods are ever-changing, and to grow complacent as a video producer would be about the worst thing you could do.
-Good video producers keep up-to-date with technology, and are always learning new programs and making sure they’re staff is properly-educated on it.
-For example, we’ve seen the industry standard in editing software shift from FinalCut to Adobe Premiere in the last 5 years.
-A good producer would be on the cusp of this movement and always reading up on similar transitions.
+Technologies and methods are ever-changing, and to grow complacent as a video producer is unacceptable.
+Good video producers keep up-to-date with technology, and are always learning new programs.
+For example, the industry standard in editing software shifted from FinalCut to Adobe Premiere in the last 5 years.
+A good producer is on the cusp of this movement and reading up on similar transitions.

-A great video producer’s voracious appetite for learning carries them to another level.
-There truly is no such thing as being an absolute expert on the production process.
-New things can be learned at all times, and the best of producers are questioning, reading, researching whatever it may be to set them ahead of the pack.
-As we mentioned earlier, a great video producer possesses an omniscient quality that spreads to all members of the production team.
-If you have a producer actively engaging with the different parts of the process and understanding the mechanics behind it all, you’re more likely to experience a more productive and fluid production.
+A great video producer’s appetite for learning carries them to another level.
+New things can be learned all the time.
+The best producers are questioning, reading and researching to set them ahead of the pack.
+Your producer should be engaging with different parts of the process and understanding the mechanics behind it all.
+If so, you’re more likely to experience a productive and fluid production.

 Though some corporate videos may last just 2 or 3 minutes, productions aren’t always quick.
-We’ve worked on projects that have spanned an entire calendar year, while other projects were conceived merely a week before shooting.
+We work on projects that have span an entire year.
+While others only take a week to go from concept to creation.
 Some things about video production can be learned.
 Others cannot.
-Being flexible and patient, while having the stamina to power through long projects with the same passion throughout, are inextricable traits needed of a great video producer.
-A great video producer is willing to find a client an audio op in a matter of hours, or a great production crew in a remote city so the client doesn’t have to worry about it on their end.
+Being flexible and patient are inextricable traits great producers need.
+A great video producer is willing to find a client an audio op in a matter of hours.
+And a great production crew in a remote city so the client doesn’t have to worry about it on their end.

-Essentially, as a manager of a throng of moving pieces, video producers must have the ability to work with a whole batch of personalities and egos.
-Knowing how to navigate this kind of environment is something that comes through experience.
-Finding a great video producer that will go the extra mile in coordinating a tight, efficient project is rare, but when you do, you’ll know the difference.
+Essentially, as a manager of moving pieces, video producers must have the ability to work with different personalities and egos.
+Knowing how to navigate this environment is something that comes through experience.
+Finding a great video producer that will go the extra mile is rare, but when you do, you’ll know the difference.